aws-samples/twinmaker-dynamicscenes-crossdock-demo/README.md

 #### Dock Doors

-The dock doors can also be changed in the scene between open and closed.
+The dock doors can also be changed in the scene between `open` and `closed`.
 The message below, send to the `door_state` MQTT topic will open the indound door 3;

 ```
 {